DEADLINE EXTENDED: Palmetto Academy Student Applications are due by midnight on Monday, February 27, 2023.

 -Faculty affiliated with a SCSGC Member Campus or Educational Partner are eligible to apply.

 -Palmetto Academy has been such a successful program for the SC Space Grant Consortium due to the amazing team of principal investigators and students.
-However, for Summer 2020, we have decided to change the program slightly to encourage newer faculty to apply (new to the SC Space Grant program that is).
 If you have received funding for 3+ years from Palmetto Academy, we ask that you encourage your peers to apply.
 Preference will be given to faculty that have NOT been involved in the program for more than 3 years as PI or as a Co-I.

 -Multiple Faculty mentors with different research projects are not allowed within the same proposal.
 Each faculty mentor with a separate research project must submit a separate proposal.
 There may only be one project per proposal.